-Talking to your loved one after a stroke or brain injury becomes difficult if they have aphasia.
-Believe it or not, there are still many ways that you can lead them towards recovery.
+Talking to your loved one after a stroke or traumatic brain injury becomes difficult if they have aphasia.
+Whichever type of aphasia they may have, there are many ways that you can lead them towards recovery.

-During the first few months of aphasia symptoms, it can be difficult to care for a loved one or relative.
-But keeping these simple tips will help you get into the right mindset, even in the long run along with speech therapy.
+During the first few months of aphasia symptoms, it can be difficult to care for a person with aphasia.
+But keeping these simple tips will help you get into the right mindset, even in the long run along with speech-language therapy.

 - Give Time to Respond